georgpreissl/mikry/README.md

 # mikry
-A memory-game using the Flickr JSONP API
+A basic memory-game using the Flickr JSONP API.